Gagan-jain-004/Timer-app/README.md

 npm run dev

 ```
+### 📢 Permissions
+If you want notifications to work, be sure to allow notification permission in your browser.

 ### 🛠 Customization
 You can replace the default alarm.mp3 audio file by placing your preferred sound in the public/ folder and updating the reference inside Timer.jsx.